My Baby Registry Must Haves

 - Organic Burp Cloths: I was told to stock up on these, which makes plenty of sense.
 I grabbed these and these.
 Both seem great so far.
 Update: The more the better!

 - Aden + Anais Classic Snap Bibs: I heard these are wonderful as well as these.
-Update: Haven’t used yet.
+Update: NOPE.
+No need for more laundry, go for these bibs: OXO & MUSHIE.

 - 3 in 1 Multi Seat: I’ve heard people can’t live without, and some say they didn’t use it much.
 I can see it very helpful, so we’re trying it!
-Update: Haven’t used yet.
+Update: Used when traveled because attaches to any chair.
+Worth having.

 - Stokke High Chair: I personally did not add this to my registry as we have a little time, but this is the one I’m eyeing for when we need a high chair.
 I have friends who have gotten more simple ones, and what they say is they like that this has a foot rest.
 So regardless where you net out with a high chair, think foot rest!
 Note: I also didn’t include feeding stuff for once baby starts eating solids, but I will add what we decide.
-Update: Haven’t used yet of course.
-Just arrived.
-Stay tuned.
+Update: I love it.
+It’s definitely not one that rolls around the house so it’s better for one that’s staying in one area, if that makes sense!

 - Pacifier Clips: I love the Ryan & Rose story and just everything about them!
 These are great too.
 Update: Definitely snag a few of these if you end up having a paci-loving babe!